acrlabs/simkube/docs/ref/crds.md

 Namespace to launch the driver job in
 ///

+/// details | `podLabels`: `object`
+Labels to add to the driver pod.
+For example, Azure Workload Identity can be enabled by setting `azure.workload.identity/use: "true"`.
+///

+/// details | `secrets`: `[]string`
+Secrets to expose to the driver container through `envFrom`.
+This remains the supported way to inject environment variables into the driver.
+///

+/// details | `serviceAccount`: `string`
+Kubernetes ServiceAccount to use for the driver pod.
+When omitted, the driver uses the controller pod's ServiceAccount.
+///

 /// details | \*`tracePath`: `string`
 Location of the trace file for the driver to run, prefixed by a scheme; the scheme can be one of `file://`, `s3://`, `azure://`, or `gs://` for local storage, AWS S3, Azure Blob Store, or Google Cloud Storage,